swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 In binary classification (0, 1) we can formalize the minimum error rule / the best predictor using the following definitions:
 We can use this again for the snail example.
 Instead of using male and female for the sex, we are using 0 and 1.
-Therefore Y = 1, is predicting the snail's sex as female and Y=0 is predicting the snails sex as male.
+Therefore, Y = 1, is predicting the snail's sex as female and Y=0 is predicting the snails sex as male.
 Y is the label or in our case the sex of a snail, which we want to predict.